 Recycling data: The tables below provide detail of tons recycled by material type.
 The City has gathered annual recycling data since 1988 (except for 1989 and 1990).
-Note the upward trend of general material recycling from approximately 75,000 tons in 1988 to nearly 500,000 tons today.
-Recycling of construction and demolition (C&D) materials, such as concrete, rock and asphalt, contributed an additional 800,000+ tons to the recycling rates, for a total of almost 1.3M tons recycled for 2016.
-C&D recycling rates tend to fluctuate based on the volume and type of construction projects undertaken from year to year but have risen significantly over the past two years due to several ongoing major projects across the island.
+Note the upward trend of general material recycling from approximately 75,000 tons in 1988 to nearly 440,000 tons today.
+Recycling of construction and demolition (C&D) materials, such as concrete, rock and asphalt, contributed an additional 760,000 tons to the recycling rates, for a total of almost 1.2M tons recycled for 2017.
+C&D recycling rates tend to fluctuate based on the volume and type of construction projects undertaken from year to year but have risen significantly since 2015 due to ongoing major projects across the island.